Find Affordable College Courses

 Louisville, KY

 MedQuest College ranked #6 on this year’s Best Allied Health Professions Schools in Kentucky list.
-MedQuest College is a small private for-profit school located in the suburb of Louisville.
+MedQuest College is a fairly small private for-profit school located in the large suburb of Louisville.

 Full Allied Health Professions at MedQuest College Report

-Bluegrass Community and Technical College did quite well in this year’s ranking of the best schools for allied health professions students.
-It came in at #7 on the list.
-Located in the city of Lexington, Bluegrass Community and Technical College is a public school with a moderately-sized student population.
+With a ranking of #7, Bluegrass Community and Technical College did quite well on this year’s best schools for allied health professions students.
+Located in the large city of Lexington, Bluegrass Community and Technical College is a public school with a moderately-sized student population.

 On average, allied health graduates from Bluegrass Community and Technical College take out $15,700 in student loans while working on their degree.